 Long Description:

 Windows Server Automation with PowerShell Cookbook is back with a new edition, featuring over 100 PowerShell recipes that will make your day-to-day work easier.
-This book is designed to help you learn how to use PowerShell 7.2 effectively and manage the core roles, features, and services of Windows Server in an enterprise setting.
+This book is designed to help you learn how to install, configbgure and use PowerShell 7.2 effectively.
+The book shows you how to manage the core roles, features, and services of Windows Server in an enterprise setting.

 To start with, we’ll look at how to install and configure PowerShell 7.2, along with useful new features and optimizations, and show you how the PowerShell compatibility solution bridges the gap to older versions of PowerShell.
-We’ll also be covering a wide range of fundamental and more advanced use cases, including how to create a 2nd VM using that subnetwork and set up a VPN recipe and add backup to Azure recipe.
+We’ll also be covering a wide range of fundamental and more advanced use cases, including how to create a VMs setup an Azure VPN as well as looking at how to backup to Azure.

 As you progress, you’ll explore topics like using PowerShell to manage networking and DHCP in Windows Server, objects in Active Directory, Hyper-V, and Azure.
 We’ll also take a closer look at WSUS and containers.
 Every PowerShell user knows that debugging is crucial, so you’ll also learn ow to use some powerful tools to diagnose and resolve issues with Windows Server.